The Anti-Bribery and Anti-Corruption Review: Poland

 Other matters that could be relevant when dealing with bribery and corruption are, for example, whistle-blowing and data protection.

 In Polish law, there is no general whistle-blowing regime governing how to proceed with information obtained in this manner.
 However, some pieces of legislation contain elements concerning whistle-blowers.
 For instance, under the above-mentioned Money Laundering Prevention Act, an obliged institution is required to create an anonymous whistle-blowing procedure for reporting irregularities in relation to money laundering by employees.
-Moreover, in November 2019, an amendment was passed to the Act on Public Offering, the Conditions Governing the Introduction of Financial Instruments to Organised Trade and on Public Companies.
-It provides an obligation on any legal entity that issues or proposes to issue securities to have procedures for anonymous employee reports to a designated member of the management board, and, in special cases, to the supervisory board, of violations of the law, in particular of the provisions of Regulation 2017/1129 of the European Parliament and of the Council of 14 June 2017, procedures and ethical standards.
+Moreover, the Polish legal system sets an obligation on any legal entity that issues or proposes to issue securities to have procedures for anonymous employee reports to a designated member of the management board, and, in special cases, to the supervisory board, of violations of the law, in particular of the provisions of Regulation 2017/1129 of the European Parliament and of the Council of 14 June 2017, procedures and ethical standards.

 It is important that a whistle-blower, as an employee, is subject to protection against retaliatory discrimination (e.g., dismissal of the employee from the company).
 Moreover, whistle-blowers (pursuant to the general rules of internal legal frameworks) are subject to the protection of Article 10 of the European Human Rights Convention, pursuant to the Strasbourg standards set out in the Heinisch v.
 Germany case.
 These standards provide for the need to weigh up the interests of a given entity (e.g., protection of a company's good name) with the public interest, and the protection against sanctions afforded to a whistle-blower depends upon his or her motives, as well as the alternative means available to him or her of achieving the assumed goal of disclosing information.